fluent/fluent-bit-docs/installation/linux/amazon-linux.md

 ## Install on Amazon Linux

-Fluent Bit is distributed as **fluent-bit** package and is available for the latest Amazon Linux 2 and Amazon Linux 2022.
+Fluent Bit is distributed as **fluent-bit** package and is available for the latest Amazon Linux 2.

 The following architectures are supported

 * x86\_64
 * aarch64 / arm64v8